 When it’s your dog being euthanized, you can choose whether or not you want to be present.
 Some veterinarians will come to your home to administer euthanasia for your dog, which can be a good idea if your dog finds going to the clinic or pet hospital stressful.

 Before the procedure, most vets will invite you to go into an examination room and then leave you alone for a few minutes to say what you want to say, or just hold your dog close.
-When the veterinarian and vet tech come in, let them know whether you’d like a snippet of your dog’s fur or you dog’s collar to keep.
+When the vet and vet tech come in, let them know whether you’d like a snippet of your dog’s fur or your dog’s collar to keep.

-If you believe your dog is suffering and you’d like to end it painlessly and with love, you should discuss euthanasia as an option with your veterinarian.
-They can give you advice and opinions, however the decision will ultimately be up to you.
+If you believe your dog is suffering and you’d like to end it painlessly and with love, you should discuss euthanasia as an option with your vet.
+They can give you advice and opinions; however, the decision will ultimately be up to you.